 Joseph A. Murray, M.D. serves as a Gastroenterologist in the Division of Gastroenterology and Hepatology at the Mayo Clinic in Rochester, Minnesota.
 He founded a celiac disease clinic at the University of Iowa in 1992.
 In 1998, Dr. Murray joined the staff of Mayo clinic, where he runs the celiac disease research and clinical program that focuses on epidemiology, complications and mouse models of gluten sensitivity.
 In addition, Dr. Murray is a Professor of Medicine at the Mayo clinic in Rochester, Minnesota.
 He serves as a Consultant to several companies and has broad experience with clinical trials.
 Dr. Murray is an Associate Editor of Clinical Gastroenterology and Hepatology as well as an expert reviewer for many scientific journals.
 He has published over 100 scientific articles and has several patents on novel devices for the treatment of GI disorders.
 He has a large clinical practice widely focused on celiac disease and has been elected to the Best doctors in America from 2001 to 2006.
 He received his medical training in Ireland and GI training from the University of Iowa.

-Dr. Weiss practices general gastroenterology, with particular interests in gluten-associated disorders (including celiac disease and non-celiac gluten/wheat sensitivity), food allergies, and inflammatory bowel diseases.
-His research focuses on adherence to medical therapy and diet, gluten-associated disorders, IBD, and outcomes research.
+Dr. Weiss practices general gastroenterology, with particular focus on gluten-associated disorders, mainly celiac disease, non/slow-responsive celiac disease, refractory celiac disease, and non-celiac gluten sensitivity (NCGS); food allergies and sensitivities; eosinophilic gastrointestinal disorders (EGID) including eosinophilic esophagitis (EoE), eosinophilic gastritis (EoG), eosinophilic enteritis (EoN), and eosinophilic colitis (EoC); lymphocytic gastritis; autoimmune atrophic gastritis; microscopic colitis including lymphocytic and collagenous colitis; autoimmune enteropathy; mast cell activation syndrome (MCAS), and inflammatory bowel diseases.
+His research focuses on adherence to medical therapy and diet, gluten-associated disorders, and outcomes research.
 Dr. Weiss studied in the combined BMedSc/MD program at the Sackler School of Medicine, Tel Aviv University, Israel.
 He completed his internal medicine training at SUNY Buffalo, NY and served as a chief resident during his third year.
 He subsequently completed his gastroenterology fellowship at UCLA.
-During his training, Dr. Weiss developed the UCLA Celiac Collective, and after graduating, joined the Westwood faculty and was appointed as the UCLA Celiac Program Leader.
+During his training, Dr. Weiss developed the UCLA Celiac Collective and later joined the Westwood faculty as the UCLA Celiac Program leader.